lammertb/libhttp/docs/Building.md

 Notes:

 - `jni` stands for Java Native Interface.
-Read up on Android NDK if you want to know how to interact with the native C functions of civetweb in Android Java applications.
+Read up on Android NDK if you want to know how to interact with the native C functions of libhttp in Android Java applications.
 - TODO: A Java application that interacts with the native binary or a shared library.